 About 200.000 school-age individuals are mobile within the EU because of family relocation (according to official statistics).

-Recognition is foreseen for long-term secondary school individual pupil mobility happening in the framework of the Erasmus+ Programme, but this kind of mobility represents only a very small portion (about 800 pupils in total between 2014 and 2016).
+Recognition is recommended for long-term secondary school individual pupil mobility happening in the framework of the Erasmus+ Programme, but this kind of mobility represents only a very small portion (about 800 pupils in total between 2014 and 2017).

 The objective of the campaign #RecogniseStudyAbroad is to raise awareness among policy-makers and educational stakeholders about the lack of recognition of long-term pupil exchanges and create a change.